 You may have noticed all of our equipment names contain a number – DB500, DB800, DB1500, etc. The number is indicating the blast pot's size and capacity.

 The larger the capacity translates to a longer runtime between refills.
-Less time stopping to refill your blast pot means more time blasting and getting the job done faster.
+Less time stopping to refill your blast pot with abrasive materials means more time sandblasting and getting the job done faster.